 <?php

-// Update the details below with your MySQL details
+// Update the details below to reflect your MySQL details

 $DATABASE_HOST = 'localhost';